passport/www.passportjs.org/books/concepts/oauth/request-token.md

 The parameters for this request are conveyed in the `Authorization` header.
 Let's examine them.

+  * `oauth_callback`: URL to which the service provider will redirect the user after completing interaction with the user.

   * `oauth_consumer_key`: Identifies the application to the service provider.
       This is assigned when registering the application with Twitter.